PirieD704/nodeEcommerce/readMe.md

 * bcrypt

 ###Functionality and Processes

+Key files and folders that will be referenced through this readme:
+* [index.js](https://github.com/PirieD704/nodeEcommerce/blob/master/back-end/routes/index.js) houses most of the back-end goodstuff.
+* [mainController.js](https://github.com/PirieD704/nodeEcommerce/blob/master/js/mainController.js) the angular controller with most of the functional javascript
+* [views](https://github.com/PirieD704/nodeEcommerce/tree/master/views) the views folder from our frontend that hold most of the html

 This site is a single page application that utilizes angular.js to rotate through four separate views which make up the various stages of the shopping process.
 There are two modals that are used for sign up and login which are built with bootstrap and carry separate html files as well.
 The app requires just one controller with two dependencies:
 * ngRoute
 * ngCookies